raspberrypi/documentation/installation/installing-images/mac.md

 On Mac OS you have the choice of the command line `dd` tool or using the graphical tool ImageWriter to write the image to your SD card.

+## Formaating your SD card first (Optional)

+If you have used your SD card for other purposes in the past (like using it in a camera) it may be appropritate to format your SD card first.

+- Connect the SD card reader with the SD card inside.

+- Open 'Disk Utillity', you can find this by searching for it (command, space).

+- Click the left were it has your SD card.

+- Click the erase option.

+- Select MS-DOS if you have a SD card 32GB or smaller.
+Select ExFat if you have a 64GB SD card.

+- Change the name to something you can remember and then click Erase.

 ## (Mostly) graphical interface

 - Connect the SD card reader with the SD card inside.
 Note that it must be formatted in FAT32.